 Rofin's in-house manufacturing includes only those manufacturing operations that are critical to achieve quality standards or protect intellectual property.
 These manufacturing activities consist primarily of product development, testing of components and subassemblies (some of which are supplied from within the Company and others of which are supplied by third party vendors and then integrated into the Company's finished products), assembly and final testing of the completed product, as well as proprietary software design and hardware/software integration.
 Although the Company minimizes the number of suppliers and component types wherever practicable it has at least two sources of supply for key items.
 Rofin has a qualifying program for its vendors and generally seeks to build long-term relationships with such vendors.
 The Company purchases certain major components from single suppliers.
-The Company estimates that 21% of its revenues are from the sale of products that require specialized components currently only available from single sources.
-Rofin has written agreements with such suppliers and has not had material delays in supplies from these sources, within four to six months, following appropriate qualification of such new vendors.
+The Company estimates that 22% of its revenues are from the sale of products that require specialized components currently only available from single sources.
+Rofin has written agreements with such suppliers and has not had material delays in supplies from these sources.
+The Company believes that it could, if necessary, purchase such components from alternative sources, within four to six months, following appropriate qualification of such new vendors.

 Rofin is committed to meeting internationally recognized manufacturing standards.
-Its Hamburg, Gunding-Munich, Starnberg, and Mainz facilities, are ISO 9001 certified.
+Its Hamburg, Gunding-Munich, Starnberg, Mainz (all Germany), East Granby, Connecticut, and Tucson, Arizona facilities are ISO 9001 certified.
 In addition, the following facilities are ISO 9002 certified: Pamplona (Spain), Milan (Italy), Paris (France), Willerby (UK), Gothenburg (Sweden) and Singapore.